sapegin/washingcode-book/manuscript/120_Linting.md

 <!-- expect(result).toBe('lenna.jpg;800;600;0.75;true') -->

-Now everything is clear, and we can make any of the parameters optional.
+Now, everything is clear, and we can make any of the parameters optional.

 I> To learn more about the problem it solves, see the [Name things](#name-things) section of the _Don’t make me think_ chapter.